saif-mal1k/Salesforce-Notes/README.md

 ### Analytics Cloud
+- allows to create highly visually appeling dashboard of the available data. helps in in-depth understanding and analysis of the trends and business.
+- provides BI platform that helps to visualise data.
 - make smarter and quicker decisions
 - get insights from big data.

 ### App Cloud
+- build custom apps that will run on platform provided by salesform.
 - build modern employee and customer facing apps.